- Defining The Issues:

 -"This is now, beloved, the second letter I am writing to you in which I am stirring up your sincere mind by way of reminder, that you should remember the words spoken beforehand by the holy prophets and the commandment of the Lord and Savior spoken by your apostles."
 (2 Peter 3:1-2)

-*How come Peter failed to mention his papal office in the two epistles that he authored?
+*How come Peter failed to mention the papal office in the two epistles that he authored or even allude to his potential successors?

-- The Apostle Peter Did Not Exclusively Exercise Authority In Church Government:
+- The Apostle Peter Did Not Exercise Exclusive Authority In Church Government: